 From the Race Director of Mind-The-Ducks 12 Hour

-I have been there myself – I thought I will die from boredom circling around old MTD race course for many hours.
-But to my surprise – I had lot more fun doing it that I ever imagined.
-Afterwards I realized that there is a huge difference between running in circles by yourself during long training run vs. during race with many other racers around you.
-During typical ultra marathon it is not uncommon not to see another runner for hours during later stages of the race.
-Here is list of advantages that short looped course have based on my own and other runners experiences:
+I had been there myself (that’s me in the picture above) – I thought I would die from boredom running in circles.
+But to my surprise – I had a lot more fun than I ever could have imagined!
+After my first MTD I realized that there is a huge difference between running in circles by yourself during a long training run vs. during a race with many others around you.
+During a typical ultra marathon it is not uncommon to not see another runner for hours during later stages of the race, but not with MTD-there is always someone just ahead or just behind you usually cheering you on!

 - While this is a 12 hour race, there is no minimum required amount of time to be on the course, nor will you DNF (did not finish) if you do not run the entire 12 hours.
 One complete lap of the course qualifies you for an official finish.
 You can run as long or as short as you want, depending on your personal goals.

-- Next aid station is less than a mile away (so is potty)!
+- The next aid station is less than a mile away (so is a potty)!

 - No heavy hydration packs or hand held water bottles are needed.

 - There are always runners around you so you never feel alone.